 Note: don’t be tempted to increase the MaxClients value above 256 or your available RAM, this would allow your server to consume more memory and swap to disk.

-Tweaking MySQL Performance
+Tweak MySQL Performance

 You can also tweak MySQL settings for better performance of your Moodle Website.
 However, be sure to make backups of your database before you attempt to change any configuration of MySQL.
 For added assistance the MySQL tuner tool can also be a great help to calculate the configuration for MySQL settings.
 Here is a complete documentation for adjusting MySQL settings on your web server.

-Bonus Tools For Adjusting Performance Of Moodle
+Tools For Adjusting Moodle Performance

 There are a lot of other techniques with which you can increase the load time of your Moodle website.
 Moodle owners can also acquire CDNs (Content Delivery networks) that can make their Moodle website easily accessible all over the world.